-Since Mail Art artists had made a commitment to never reject any submission, there was no structural solution to resolve the above problem.
-In addition, open participation and a free-speech ethos sometimes led to questionable submissions being accepted and disseminated, such as a series of anti-Semitic caricatures bearing a striking visual resemblance to today’s anti-Semitic “Happy Merchant” meme, first published in a 1975 issue of the famed San Francisco Mail Art zine VILE.
-Also part of “The Eternal Network” were transgressive projects such as British mail artist Pauline Smith’s “Adolf Hitler Fan Club,” perceived in its time as tongue-in-cheek by fellow artists but whose motives seem more dubious when one reads further into Smith’s comments on Hitler.
+Since Mail Art artists had made a commitment to never reject any submission, there was no structural solution to this problem.
+In addition, open participation and a free-speech ethos sometimes led to questionable submissions being accepted and disseminated, among them a series of anti-Semitic caricatures bearing a striking visual resemblance to today’s anti-Semitic “Happy Merchant” meme, first published in a 1975 issue of the famed San Francisco Mail Art zine VILE.
+Also part of The Eternal Network were transgressive projects such as British mail artist Pauline Smith’s Adolf Hitler Fan Club, perceived as tongue-in-cheek by fellow artists in its time, but the motives of which seem more dubious when one reads further into Smith’s comments on Hitler.